Hykie Berg

 Hykie Berg (born 2 May 1978), is a South African actor.
 He is best known for the role of 'Darius du Buisson' in the television serial Egoli: Place of Gold and role 'Conrad Bester' in the soap opera, Binnelanders.
 In 2011, he won the fourth season of the reality competition Survivor South Africa.

 Personal life

 He was born on 2 May 1978 in Pretoria, South Africa.
 He studied up to grade 8 at Hoërskool Die Wilgers where he started using drugs.
-Then he matriculated in 1998.
+Then he matriculated in 1996.
 At the age of 19, he became a heroin addict.
 He then received drug rehabilitation within a maximum-security cell at the Weskoppies Psychiatric Hospital, Pretoria.

 From 1997 and 1999, he completed a Bachelor of Commerce in Marketing – Second Year, Marketing/Marketing Management General degree at University of Pretoria.
 Then he graduated with a Bachelor's degree in Dramatic Arts in Arts, Entertainment, and Media Management from Stellenbosch University between 1999 and 2002.

-He was previously married to Melissa Jacobs in 2013 but got divorced in 2018.
-He then proposed to his girlfriend Gerridene on 23 June 2019 and they got married in March 2020.
+He was previously married to Melissa Jacobs in 2013 but divorced in 2018.
+He then proposed to his girlfriend Gerridene on 23 June 2019 and they married in March 2020.